ovh/puppet-thebastion/README.md

 pull the code and/or install required system packages.

 For instance, you can decide not to install dependencies packages with this module.
-Simply pass the relevant parameter to the class :
+Simply pass the relevant parameter to the class:

 ```puppet
 class {'thebastion':
   install_packages => false,